affnnx/Agrisync/README.md

 ## Acknowledgments

 We would like to express our gratitude to the following resources, libraries, and individuals who have inspired or assisted us throughout the development of this project:

-- Dr.Chayadevi ML: We would like to extend our appreciation to her for their insightful feedback and suggestions during the project review and testing phase.

 - Open-source community: We are thankful to the vibrant open-source community for creating and maintaining numerous tools and frameworks that significantly facilitated our development process.